AnirudhJS07/Donatly./README.md

     - Integration of SAWO Labs was something where we struggled at initially, but this proved out very helpful, as all the authentication, including OTPs are navigated through this interface.
 6. Chatbot
     - Our pages contain a snatchbot-based chatbot, where automated responses work out a series of questions to fill respective data.
+7. PayPal Rest API
+    - In the "Donate Us" Page, the use of PayPal Rest API enables the users to make donations to us.

  ## Host Links and Other Resources
     - YouTube Video -